 On Tuesday December 5, 2017 VMware AirWatch support was made aware of an information disclosure affecting a single customer in a SaaS environment.
-The information disclosure involved an AirWatch customer coming into contact with another customer’s device details via the AirWatch Admin Console.
+The information disclosure involved an AirWatch customer coming into contact with another customer’s device details via the Workspace ONE UEM (AirWatch) Console.
 The information disclosed included the following data elements:

 - Device Friendly Name (ex: John’s iPad)